br-automation-com/mappVision-Demo/Logical/Libraries/brdkViLibs/brdkViBase/Types.typ

-		flashColor : USINT; (*Select LED colors of the LED lighting Constant BRDKVIBASE_LED_xxx can be used to set the color*) exposureTime : UDINT; (*Sets the exposure time in µs*) flashAngle : USINT; (*Only for Lightbar.
+		flashColor : USINT; (*Select LED colors of the LED lighting Constant BRDKVIBASE_LED_xxx can be used to set the color*) exposureTime : UDINT; (*Sets the exposure time in µs*) flashAngle : UINT; (*Only for Lightbar.
 Position of the stepper motor in degree 0 to 135*) flashSegments : USINT; (*Only for Lightbar.
 Enables/Disables LED segments*) cyclicLineScanPeriod : DINT; (*Time between 2 flashes in dynamic line sensor operation.*) cyclicLineScanNettime : DINT; (*Specifies the NetTime for dynamic line sensor mode.*)